-- Participant ready’s themselves in a 3-point position on the start-line with feet shoulder width apart and placed equally either side of the line.
+- Participant readies themselves in a 3-point position on the start-line with feet shoulder-width apart and placed equally on either side of the line.
 The hand in contact with the floor during the 3-point position determines which direction the athlete should travel.
-For example, if the participant is going right, then they must start with their right hand on the start-line.
+For example, if the participant is going right, then they must start with their right hand on the start line.

 - The athlete should also be instructed that once they reach the turn-around line, they MUST touch the line with their lead foot and hand.
 The opposite hand (inside hand) MUST not touch the floor during the change of direction.